Study With

 Overview

-Liturgical Studies is a course of study that compliments the degree program of an undergraduate or graduate music student interested in the field of church music.
-It is also designed to provide a continuing education to professional musicians in the community.
+Liturgical Studies is a course of study that complements the degree program of an undergraduate or graduate music student interested in church music.
+It is also designed to provide continuing education to professional musicians in the community.
 The program seeks to offer theory and history of liturgical music together with applied music lessons and practical training for church music careers.

 Audition Requirements